POLICE CONFIRM "WITCH HUNT" AGAINST FOUNDER OF WOODLAND BURIAL TRUST. - June 2017.

 “It was also felt that relations between the group and IR had broken down to a point where a vote of 'no confidence' should be sought at a special general meeting to be held 3 weeks from today.
 JO and KT will seek to obtain the membership register this week.
 JO is due to meet with IR and it should be handed over to her.
 If this does not happen then arrangements will be made to obtain it with help from the appropriate authorities if necessary.
 Members will be written to and asked to attend.” - Minutes of a meeting held on Sunday 28th June at 3.00pm in the Woodla nd Lodge, at 3pm

-During the next month this group made a formal complaint to the local authority regarding their interpretation of inaccurate maps of plots.
+During the next month this group made a formal complaint to the local authority regarding their interpretation of inaccurate maps and plots.
 Complaints were also made to the CIC Regulator in London and Durham Police.
-The local authority conducted a full audit of the project and apart from a few simple errors in our record keeping all appeared in order.
+The local authority conducted a full audit of the project and apart from a few simple errors in our record keeping all appeared to be in order.
 The Regulator made a full investigation and found no reason for concern or intervention in the operation of the CIC.
 In January 2016, I was interviewed by the police and to date no charges have been made.

 Ian Rutland Director (Retired)